Endometriosis is a painful condition that affects around 1 in 10 women in the UK.

 Pain relief for endometriosis

-This typically includes heat therapy, Transcutaneous Electrical Nerve Stimulator (TENS) machines, physiotherapy and more potent painkillers, such as those that contain codeine.
+This typically includes heat therapy, Transcutaneous Electrical Nerve Stimulator (TENS) machines, physiotherapy, and more potent painkillers, such as those which contain codeine.

 Alternative treatments for endometriosis